Rules and Procedures

 - Parents/Guardians must read and sign their child’s agenda planner each week.
 Signing the agenda book confirms that you have read the weekly Team News, along with agenda book notes from teachers which may incorporate homework and projects.
 Failure to sign the agenda will result in your child not being eligible to participate in Spirit Day.

 - If an agenda book is lost, a new one must be purchased for $10.00 within 48 hours from the front desk.
-There will be no exceptions; failure to replace it within 48 hours will result in a detention
+There will be no exceptions; failure to replace it within 48 hours will result in 3 days of lunch detention to earn a new agenda book.

-- It is the responsibility of the students to keep their agenda book with them at all times or they will not be allowed to leave their classrooms without them unless there is an emergency.
+- It is the responsibility of the student to keep his/her agenda book with him/her at all times or he/she will not be allowed to leave the classroom, unless there is an emergency.

 Attendance and Makeup Work